jlindeloef/carrotland/README.md

 This is my first time building a game so after I decided I wanted to create a game with something visual, not only plain text, I searched around for games that had a gameboard and was created only with python.
 I found a couple of games that I played to get in mind what a user wants while playing the game.

-I used Balsamiq to structure an idea for my game but it wasn't the easiest way to do it.
-Considering the choices users can select in the game and all the paths and turns I only manage to structure the main board and the initial choices.
-But the process in Balsamic gave me the name of the game and an idea of how my game board should look like.
-Here is my Balsamic wireframe: [Carrotland Balsamic]()

-To create and plan the structure of the game I made a flowchart which take me through the game and helped me with the coding.
+To create and plan the structure of the game I made a flowchart which takes me through the game and helped me with the coding.
 It shows the logic path throughout the game and can help you when you read this readme.

 ![Flowchart](https://github.com/jlindeloef/carrotland/blob/main/readme_images/carrotland.png)